Commissioners

 Dr. Yessica Diaz Roman (She/Her/Ella)

-Dr. Roman is actively involved in the San Diego community and has focused her efforts on promoting diversity and improving the health and well-being of those in need.
-Dr. Roman is currently a psychology instructor at Southwestern College and lecturer at San Diego State University School of Public Health.
-Dr. Roman is actively involved in the community and is an active member of several non-profit organizations including MANA de San Diego, the Association of Women in Science in San Diego, and Latinas in Medicine where she helps to promote and contribute to the advancement of Latinas pursuing a career in medicine.
-Dr. Roman is a recent graduate of LEAD San Diego’s Advance ‘20, Center on Policy Initiatives Boards and Commission Leadership institute ‘18 and RISE San Diego ‘s Urban Leadership Fellowship Program ‘17.
-Dr. Roman completed her doctoral degree in Sociomedical Science from Columbia University and master’s degree in Social Work and Public Health from the University of Michigan.
+Dr. Roman is an assistant professor at Southwestern College’s School of Education, Humanities and Socio-Behavioral Sciences and a lecturer at San Diego State University School of Public Health.
+As an educator and mentor, Dr. Roman is actively involved in the community and works toward promoting health equity and access to equitable education.
+Dr. Roman has worked with several local nonprofit organizations in San Diego, including MANA de San Diego, Inc., the Association of Women in Science in San Diego, and Latinas in Medicine, Inc. Dr. Roman participated in several leadership programs, including LEAD San Diego’s Advance program, the Center on Policy Initiatives Boards and Commission Institute, and RISE San Diego‘s Urban Fellows Program.
+Dr. Roman holds a doctoral degree in Sociomedical Sciences from Columbia University and a master’s in Social Work and Public Health from the University of Michigan.